 Every turn presents a new vista, alternating between grassy hills and coastal panoramas.
 The paved road makes it easy to walk without worrying about footing, and there's plenty of time to daydream.
 White-rimmed waves lap on Willow Cove's sandy beaches, and breakers splash on Frog Rock.
 With no traffic, people or electrical hum, your ears adjust to nature's sounds: bird calls and rustling grass.

 Otherwise, stay on the paved road toward town.
-Civilization's hubbub returns when the road reaches Zane Grey's Pueblo at Avalon's edge.
+Civilization's hubbub returns when the road reaches Zane Grey's Pueblo and the bell chime tower at Avalon's edge.

 Hiking the Trans-Catalina Trail